Pantera: 1989–1991: Cowboys from Hell and mainstream breakthrough

-Looking for their first big breakthrough, Pantera released their fifth studio album, titled Cowboys from Hell, on July 24, 1990, which was produced by Pantera and Date.
-Pantera showed a more extreme style on this outing, leaving behind its glam metal influences in favor of mid-tempo thrash metal dubbed "power groove" (groove metal) by the band.
-Although Anselmo still used some Rob Halford-influenced vocals, he also adopted a more abrasive delivery.
+Looking for their first big breakthrough, Pantera released their fifth studio album, titled Cowboys from Hell, on July 24, 1990; the album was produced by Pantera and Date.
+Pantera showed a more extreme style on this outing, leaving behind all glam metal influences in favor of mid-tempo thrash-influenced sound laden throughout with groovy riffs reminiscent of the band's southern roots, dubbed "power groove" (groove metal) by the band.
+Although Anselmo still employed some Rob Halford-influenced screams from time to time, he largely adopted a more abrasive, guttural delivery.
 Darrell's more complex guitar solos and riffs, along with his brother's faster-paced drum-work were evidence of the band's extreme transformation.
 The album marked a critical juncture in the band's history.
 Many fans, and the band itself, have referred to Cowboys from Hell as Pantera's "official" debut.
 Cowboys from Hell also notably included the power ballad "Cemetery Gates", which Metal Hammer praised as the best Pantera song and "one of the greatest epic ballads in metal history".

 To promote the album, Pantera began the Cowboys from Hell tour by opening for thrash acts Exodus and Suicidal Tendencies.
 In 1991, Halford performed with the band onstage, which led Pantera (along with Annihilator) to open for Judas Priest on its first show in Europe.
 In addition, Halford collaborated with Pantera on the song "Light Comes Out of Black", which was featured on the soundtrack to the film Buffy the Vampire Slayer.
 Pantera also opened for other bands like Sepultura, Fates Warning, Prong, Mind Over Four, and Morbid Angel, and co-headlined a North American tour with Wrathchild America.
 The band eventually landed a billing for "Monsters in Moscow" with AC/DC and Metallica in September 1991, where they played to a crowd of over 500,000 in attendance to celebrate the new freedom of performing Western music in the Soviet Union shortly before its downfall three months later.
 The band was often found at the Dallas club "the Basement", where the band shot the videos for "Cowboys from Hell" and "Psycho Holiday".
 Pantera's 2006 home video compilation 3 Vulgar Videos from Hell features performances of "Primal Concrete Sledge", "Cowboys from Hell", "Domination", and "Psycho Holiday" from the show in Moscow.